pfertyk/blog/content/009-vim-for-sane-people.md

 set hls
 ```

-Using `\v` by default will make our regular expressions much simpler. `gdefault` will make the search global, which is almost surely what you want.
+Using `\v` by default will make our regular expressions much simpler.
+Thanks to `set gdefault` you don't have to add a `/g` flag to make the search global (let's be honest, when was the last time you wanted to search something only in the current line?).

 ### Windows